mist64/c64ref/README.md

 OCRed and formatted by Michael Steil <mist64@mac.com>

-## HTML Versions

-txt2html.py converts the txt version into cross-referenced HTML.

-The most current HTML versions can be found at [pagetable.com/c64rom](http://pagetable.com/c64rom)

-## Combined HTML version ("Study Guide")
+## Side-by-side HTML version

 combine.py creates a cross-referenced HTML from all commentaries.

-The most current version can be found at [pagetable.com/c64rom](http://pagetable.com/c64rom)
+The most current version can be found at [pagetable.com/c64disasm](http://pagetable.com/c64disasm)

 ## Contributing